wmo-im/wis2box-training/documentation/docs/answers/csv2bufr-answers.md

 ## Exercise 5

-1. When converting `ex_5.csv` to BUFR, we come across the following error:
+1. When converting `ex_5.csv` to BUFR, we see the following error:

     ```bash
     #1#pressureReducedToMeanSeaLevel: Value (102043.2) out of valid range (50000 - 100000).; Element set to missing